pantelis/aiml-common/lectures/classification/classification-intro/_index.md

 ![Confusion Matrix](images/confusion-matrix.png)
 *Confusion Matrix ([Wikipedia](https://en.wikipedia.org/wiki/Receiver_operating_characteristic))*

-For an instructional [example](https://www.kaggle.com/uciml/iris) of determining the confusion matrix of classification models using scikit-learn see the Iris case study.
+Go through an instructional [example](https://www.kaggle.com/uciml/iris) of determining the confusion matrix of classification models using scikit-learn.

 > NOTE: The [Probabilistic Programming & Bayesian Methods for Hackers](http://camdavidsonpilon.github.io/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/) book is one of the best resources out there containing practical python examples.
 In addition they have been recoded recently to work in [Tensorflow Probability](https://medium.com/tensorflow/an-introduction-to-probabilistic-programming-now-available-in-tensorflow-probability-6dcc003ca29e) an industrial-strength framework that can bring together Deep Learning and domain-specific probabilistic modeling.
 The book cant match the rigorousness of Bishop's book but it offers a good treatment on problems and use cases and should be considered complimentary.